meelgroup/approxmc/README.md

-# ScalMC -- an state-of-the-art approximate Model Counter
+# ScalMC, an state-of-the-art approximate Model Counter

 ScalMC is a state-of-the-art approximate model counter that uses an improved version of CryptoMiniSat to give approximate model counts to problems of size and complexity that were not possible before.